Quantum interferometers: principles and applications: N00N State Interferometer

 This is the unified form of quantum WKT.

-According to the quantum WKT in Eq.\,(\ref{Eq:2-4-8}), the difference-frequency distribution of the biphoton wavefunctions can be extracted by applying a Fourier transform on the time-domain HOM interference patterns, while the sum-frequency distribution can be obtained by performing a Fourier transform on the time-domain N00N state interference (N00NI) patterns, as depicted in Fig.\,\ref{qwkt} \cite{Jin2018Optica}.
+According to the quantum WKT in Eq.\,(\ref{Eq:2-4-8}), the difference-frequency distribution of the biphoton wavefunctions can be extracted by applying a Fourier transform on the time-domain HOM interference patterns, while the sum-frequency distribution can be obtained by performing a Fourier transform on the time-domain N00N state interference patterns, as depicted in Fig.\,\ref{qwkt} \cite{Jin2018Optica}.
+Alternatively, both difference-frequency and sum-frequency distributions can be obtained simultaneously by performing a Fourier transform on the time-domain combination interference patterns \cite{Li2023PRA}.
 Additionally, another form of the quantum WKT for continuous-wave (CW) laser pumped HOM interferometer can be found in Ref.\,\cite{Chen2022PRAppl-2}.